Fehiroh/hackerrank_problem_solving_MinMaxSum/README.md

     print(min_sum, max_sum)
 ```

 While understandable, this is a *terrible* way to go about solving this problem.
 Firstly, the code is longer and harder to read than the "optimal" solution, but it also requires every element to be run through a `sum()` function `len(arr)` times, and the entire array to be duplicated `len(arr)` times.
 When you are dealing with data structures that contain observations in the millions or billions, this function would take hours to run.
-It is particularily worth noting that  none of the other solutions require an `x.copy()`, whereas this solution does.
+It is particularly worth noting that none of the other solutions require an `x.copy()`, whereas this solution does.
 As a result, a significant portion of run-time is 100% unnecessary if you successfully reframe the problem.
-In fact, this failure to reframe is what makes this solution somewhat unbelievable, since the implementation requires one to possess enough coding accumen they would likely fall into an easier trap, such as using `x.sort()`.
-This is the kind of code that emerges when people are capable of breaking down a problem, but rely much too heavily on pasting in code snippets from forums such as StackOverflow.
-There's nothing wrong with borrowing chunks when you start out or understand how/why the answers work, but it can lead to creating the worst possible solution.
+In fact, this failure to reframe is what makes this solution somewhat unbelievable, since the implementation requires one to possess enough coding acumen they would likely fall into an easier trap, such as using `x.sort()`.
+This is the kind of code that emerges when people can break down a problem but rely much too heavily on pasting in code snippets from forums such as StackOverflow.
+There is nothing wrong with borrowing chunks when you start out or understand how/why the answers work, but it can lead to creating the worst possible solution.

 ### Using an `x.sort()`